 \section{Abstract}

 {In this study, MLP models with dynamic structure are applied to factor models for asset pricing tasks.
-Concretely, the MLP pyramid model structure was employed on firm characteristic sorted portfolio factors for modelling the large capital US stocks.
-It was further developed as a practicable factor investing strategy based on the predictions.
-The main findings in this chapter were evaluated from 2 angles: model performance and investing performance, which were compared from the periods with and without COVID-19.
-The empirical results indicated that with the restrictions of the data size, the MLP models never perform ‘deeper, better’ anymore, while the proposed MLP models with 2 and 3 hidden layers have higher flexibility to model the factors in this case.
-This study also verified the idea of previous works that MLP models for factor investing have more meaning in the downside risk control than in pursuing the absolute annual returns.\\
+Concretely, the MLP pyramid model structure was employed on firm characteristic-sorted portfolio factors for modelling the large-cap US stocks.
+It was further developed as a practical factor investing strategy based on the predictions.
+The main findings were evaluated from 2 angles: model predictive power and backtesting performance, which were compared for the periods with and without COVID-19.
+The empirical results indicated that, given the constraints of the data size, the MLP models no longer perform ‘deeper, better’ in terms of predictive power, whereas the proposed MLP models with 2 and 3 hidden layers have greater flexibility in modelling the factors in this case.
+This study also verified the idea from previous work that MLP models for factor investing are more meaningful for downside risk control than for pursuing absolute annual returns.\\

 Note: An earlier version is available at Zenodo (DOI: 10.5281/zenodo.15333718)}

 \keywords{Asset Pricing, MLP, Neural Network, Factor Investment}